 A word is defined as a space-separated token.
-A token at the beginning or end of $s_1$ is considered space-separated.
+A token at the beginning or end of s_1 is considered space-separated.
 This is different from a Unicode word, which is a language unit based on either a set of word-boundary rules or dictionaries for several languages (Chinese, Japanese, and Thai).
 If n is missing, all occurrences are replaced.

 '''

-Also see regexm(), regexr(), and regexs().
+Also see regerm(), regerr(), and regers().

 '''